 In November 2022, plaintiffs in the Gardasil MDL requested that the court compel Merck to produce documents related to adverse event reports for Gardasil, claiming the company had withheld critical information.
 Merck opposed the motion, but the MDL judge ruled largely in favor of the plaintiffs.
 As a result, Merck is now required to provide all documents and data concerning its adverse event reporting system, along with other key records necessary for the litigation.

-Read about the Depo-Provera Lawsuit Updates
+Read about the Depo-Provera Lawsuit Update

 Read about the Bard Hernia Mesh Settlement